 My parents used to have this book: Eating People Is Wrong.
 I never read it, but nowadays I’m wondering if I should.
-People talk about vampiric magic, but you don’t have to be the victim of a red-in-tooth-‘n-claw Dracula to get your power sucked dry – and either it’s getting worse or maybe I’m just noticing it more, just like smokers suddenly stink when you’ve given up cigarettes.
+People talk about vampiric magic, but you don’t have to be the victim of a red-in-tooth-‘n-claw Dracula to get your power sucked dry – and either it’s getting worse or maybe I’m just noticing it more, just like smokers suddenly stink after you’ve given up cigarettes.

 Just because blood-sucking vampires appear in myths and movies, it doesn’t mean that they are solely mythological or fictional creatures.
 Hollywood vampires suck on human blood in order to survive.
 Blood has long been synonymous with life force, going back tens of thousands of years and represented by hematite or red ochre in shamanic rituals.
 The archetypal vampire, Dracula, originated from Southeast Europe, but his was not the first vampire story.
 The ancient Mesopotamians, Hebrews and Romans had tales of demons and spirits that would drink blood and feast on flesh.
 So even they knew that eating people was wrong.

 I know many magicians — some real and others, well … I don’t want to be unkind but it’s as if they’ve swallowed Harry Potter whole.
 These Hogwarts wannabees don’t have any real power at all.
 The spirits don’t communicate with them and so they don’t get any information or guidance about what to do.
 So they’re reduced to stealing power from others.
 However, they are only doing consciously what all of us have been taught to do unconsciously from the cradle.
-We imbibed these vampiric power plays with our mother’s milk, and as we grew, we unconconsciously adopted behavioural techniques — mainly in our interactions with our siblings but also with our parents as role models — which amounted to nothing more than stealing each others’ power.
+We imbibed these vampiric power plays with our mother’s milk, and as we grew, we unconconsciously adopted behavioural techniques — mainly in our interactions with our siblings but also with our parents as role models — which amounted to nothing more or less than stealing each others’ power.

 The shaman in training has to first confront this Hammer horror — the realisation that they’ve been born into Planet Vampire and brought up and encouraged to throw out energetic streamers and suckers to feed on others, and that everyone they know is some kind of succubus, even their own mother — and then they have to work out how to transcend the vampiric realm in order to be able to own and stand in their own power.